tobsel7/price-indicators/README.md

 # Error Handling
 If errors arise, it is most likely due to missing libraries (numpy, pandas, PyTorch, sklearn, seaborn, matplotlib, sci-kit etc.) or data sets.

-In case of missing libraries, install the respective libaries using commans like:
+In case of missing libraries, install the respective libaries using commands like:

 pip install numpy

 pip install pandas

-...
+etc.

 In case of missing data sets, generate them using the **create** command when running the cli application (*charts/main.py*)